 Part of the mission of Project Thesis is to update you on valuable information relating to the researching, organizing, writing, documenting, revising, defending, and publishing of a thesis or dissertation.

-the blog was designed to describe the experiences of graduate students, traditional and non-traditional, struggling with starting and completing their thesis or dissertation.
+At the same time, the blog was designed to describe the experiences of graduate students, traditional and non-traditional, struggling with starting and completing their thesis or dissertation.
 We want you to realize that many of your peers across departments are dealing with similar issues, and, most importantly, that you are not alone in this.

-our office will be asking guest bloggers to contribute to Project Thesis on a number of topics relevant to graduate students today.
+In an effort to bolster this sense of community, from time to time our office will be asking guest bloggers to contribute to Project Thesis on a number of topics relevant to graduate students today.

-you, too, will contribute to this ongoing discussion by posting questions and comments to the blog or on our office Facebook group.
+It is our hope that you, too, will contribute to this ongoing discussion by posting questions and comments to the blog or on our office Facebook group.

 And with that, the NIU Thesis and Dissertation office is proud to present our inaugural guest blog by Paula Howard.